kel-github/Super-Effects/README.md

 2. Multitasking paradigm (also referred to as single and dual task [SD])
 3. Contextual Cuing
 4. Serial Reaction Time Task
-5. Visual Statistical Learning

 <br>

 ## Quick guide to repo

 Running of code in this repository requires the 'data' folder from [insert link] be downloaded and stored locally in the top level directory of this repo.
 Code to run the analysis is in 'R' (see that folder for further info).
-To generate the manuscript document, knit the .Rmd file in 'doc'
+To generate the manuscript document, knit the .Rmd file in 'doc'. <p>

+The code for the appendices of the paper can also be found in 'doc'